Gökhan Okan

 Gokhan Okan (born March 2, 1972) is a Turkish physician and author.
 He is European Board Certified as an associate professor dermatologist (Skin and Venereal Diseases).
 He took part in 23rd World Congress of Dermatology which was conducted in Vancouver in the year 2015.
 For his work, he was inducted as a Fellow of the Royal College of Physicians of Edinburgh, of the Royal College of Physicians of Ireland, and of the Royal College of Physicians of London.
+He is also a tenure-track professor at Istanbul Aydın University.

 Education

 Gokhan Okan was born on 2 March 1972 in Istanbul.
 He earned his medical degree from the Istanbul University Cerrahpasa faculty of medicine in 1994.
 He completed his dermatology residency in 1998 at Istanbul University Istanbul Medical Faculty.

 Research and career

 Okan worked as a research fellow for one year at the Cleveland Clinic, USA.
 He studied wound care after laser resurfacing.
 He participated in the clinical and research activities of the Cleveland Clinic Florida Dermatology Department, published several clinical research articles and conducted clinical research projects.
 His research interest has focused on psoriasis, vitiligo, rosacea, laser and dermatologic signs of systemic diseases and wound healing.

 In April 2015, Okan published a popular book about dermatology, "Krem-Cilt Sağlığının ABC'si" ("Cream: The ABC's of Skin Care").
 The book reflects day-to-day clinical experience and direct knowledge of cutting edge advances, advising people to choose cosmetic products carefully, and to maintain proper nutrition and hydration.
 He particularly advises parsley, nettle, chamomile, ginseng, thyme, melon, broccoli, and carrot, as well as Vitamin A, Vitamin B3, Vitamin C, Vitamin D, Vitamin K, Vitamin H, zinc and iron.
 In other media, Okan has also deemed a good-quality sunscreen to be the best defense against aging.
 Later in 2015, he participated in 23rd World Congress of Dermatology, in Vancouver.

 Okan is a European Board Certified dermatologist and passed the Specialty Certificate Examination (SCE) in Dermatology in the UK.
 In October 2016, he was selected as a "full member" of the Royal College of Physicians of Edinburgh, one of only a handful of Turkish nationals to receive that honor, marked by a ceremony in which Okan's membership diploma was bestowed upon him by then-President of the Royal College, and later director of the National Institute for Health Research, Derek Bell.
 In November 2020, he was awarded an FRCP from the Royal College of Physicians of London, and in January 2021 awarded an FRCP from the Royal College of Physicians of Ireland.